rammygit/mewbase/wire_protocol.md

 Fields:

 * `subID` - mandatory, int32.
 ID of the client subscription.
-* `eventType` - mandatory, string.
-Type of the event
 * `timestamp` - mandatory, int64.
 Timestamp when the event was persisted.
 * `seqNo` - mandatory, int64.
 Sequence number of the event in the stream.
 * `event` - mandatory, BSONObject.
 The event itself.